Categories

 9. It is best to design primers that span an intron.

-When designing primers for the TaqMan probe method, in addition to all the principles of the SYBR dye method, due to the existence of the probe, extra attention should be paid to the 5' end without a G base, because the G base will quench the fluorescence emitted by the luminescent group.
-In addition, it is necessary to ensure that the TaqMan probe annealing temperature is 10°C higher than the primer, there are no consecutive identical bases, the probe position is as close to the upstream primer as possible, and the C base is far more than the G base.
+When designing primers for the TaqMan probe method, in addition to incorporating all the same principles as the SYBR dye method, due to the presence of the probe, extra care must be taken to avoid a G base at the 5' end, as this quenches the fluorescence emitted by the luminescent group.
+Furthermore, it is important to ensure that the TaqMan probe annealing temperature is 10°C higher than the primer, that there are no consecutive identical bases, that the probe is positioned as close as possible to the upstream primer, and that C bases significantly outnumber G bases.

-Considering that the current work of designing primers mainly relies on professional software on PC, I will not explain more about the precautions when designing here.
+Considering that the current work of primer design mainly relies on professional software on PC, I will not explain more about the precautions when designing here.
 By the way, I would like to recommend several commonly used primer design software/websites:

 software :Primer Premier, Oligo7, Beacon Designer